satellite-image-deep-learning/datasets/README.md

 * [resisc45](https://www.tensorflow.org/datasets/catalog/resisc45) -> RESISC45 dataset is a publicly available benchmark for Remote Sensing Image Scene Classification (RESISC), created by Northwestern Polytechnical University (NWPU).
 This dataset contains 31,500 images, covering 45 scene classes with 700 images in each class.
 * [eurosat](https://www.tensorflow.org/datasets/catalog/eurosat) -> EuroSAT dataset is based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
 * [BigEarthNet](https://www.tensorflow.org/datasets/catalog/bigearthnet) -> a large-scale Sentinel-2 land use classification dataset, consisting of 590,326 Sentinel-2 image patches.
 The image patch size on the ground is 1.2 x 1.2 km with variable image size depending on the channel resolution.
 This is a multi-label dataset with 43 imbalanced labels.
 Official website includes version of the dataset with Sentinel 1 & 2 chips
-* [so2sat](https://www.tensorflow.org/datasets/catalog/so2sat) -> a dataset consisting of co-registered synthetic aperture radar and multispectral optical image patches acquired by Sentinel 1 & 2
+* [so2sat](https://www.tensorflow.org/datasets/catalog/so2sat) -> a dataset consisting of co-registered synthetic aperture radar and multispectral optical image patches acquired by Sentinel 1 & 2.
+Also at [So2Sat-LCZ42](https://github.com/zhu-xlab/So2Sat-LCZ42)

 ## Microsoft datasets
 * [US Building Footprints](https://github.com/Microsoft/USBuildingFootprints) -> building footprints in all 50 US states, GeoJSON format, generated using semantic segmentation.
 Also [Australia](https://github.com/microsoft/AustraliaBuildingFootprints), [Canadian](https://github.com/Microsoft/CanadianBuildingFootprints), [Uganda-Tanzania](https://github.com/microsoft/Uganda-Tanzania-Building-Footprints), [Kenya-Nigeria](https://github.com/microsoft/KenyaNigeriaBuildingFootprints) and [GlobalMLBuildingFootprints](https://github.com/microsoft/GlobalMLBuildingFootprints) are available.
 Checkout [RasterizingBuildingFootprints](https://github.com/mehdiheris/RasterizingBuildingFootprints) to convert vector shapefiles to raster layers